 Though research into the ways in which CBD may affect sleep is still quite new, some researchers are also investigating how CBD could intervene in sleep disorders.
 There are emerging data that suggest that CBD could help with excessive daytime sleepiness, as well as with REM sleep behavior disorder.
 The latter is characterized by nightmares and active behavior that occurs while dreaming.
 Those with the disorder unfortunately do not currently have highly promising options for therapy, so research into the potential role that CBD could play is likely to continue.

 Summarizing CBD’s Potential Benefits for Mental Health

-As data into how CBD affects our mental status accumulate, we will be better and better able to parse its utility for promoting mental health.
+As data into how CBD affects our mental health accumulate, we will be better able to parse its utility for promoting mental health.